Distance in the Ellipticity Graph: Elements Elliptic to a Common Free Product Decomposition

 We have that $\abs{\tau'(v)}<\abs v$ and $\abs{\tau'(w)}=\abs w$, so $\abs{\tau'(v)}+\abs{\tau'(w)}<\abs v+\abs w$, which contradicts the assumption that $(v,w)$ is of minimal length.
 Therefore, $\abs{\tau(v)}\ge\abs v$.
 By Lemma \ref{badmult}, $\abs{\tau(w)}\ge\abs w$.
 Since $\abs{\tau(v)}+\abs{\tau(w)}=\abs v+\abs w$, we conclude that $\abs{\tau(w)}=\abs w$.
 Again using Lemma \ref{badmult}, $\tau(w)=w$, so $\mathcal L(\tau(w))=\mathcal L(w)$, and so $(\tau(v),\tau(w))$ is disjoint. \end{proof} \end{lem}

 \begin{prop} If an orbit under the action of $\Aut(F)$ contains a good pair, then every pair in the orbit of minimal length is good.

 \begin{proof} By Corollary \ref{down}, there exists a good pair $(v,w)$ of minimal length in the orbit.
-By Theorem \ref{white}, if $(v',w')$ is a pair in the orbit of $(v,w)$ of minimal length then we can get from $(v,w)$ to $(v',w')$ by composing a sequence of Whitehead automorphisms such that, after each automorphism, the image of $(v,w)$ is of minimal length.
+By Theorem \ref{white}, if $(v',w')$ is a pair in the orbit of $(v,w)$ of minimal length then we can get from $(v,w)$ to $(v',w')$ by composing a sequence of Whitehead automorphisms such that, after each automorphism, the image of $(v,w)$ remains of minimal length.
 Therefore, by Lemma \ref{across}, the image of $(v,w)$ is good after each automorphism, so $(v',w')$ is good. \end{proof} \end{prop}

-Thus, we can check whether or not $v$ and $w$ are elliptic to a common proper free splitting by applying length decreasing Whitehead automorphisms until we arrive at a pair $(v',w')$ of minimal length.
-The words $v$ and $w$ are elliptic to a common proper free splitting if and only if the pair $(v',w')$ is good.
+Thus, we can check whether or not $v$ and $w$ are elliptic to a common proper free product decomposition by applying length decreasing Whitehead automorphisms until we arrive at a pair $(v',w')$ of minimal length.
+The words $v$ and $w$ are elliptic to a common proper free product decomposition if and only if the pair $(v',w')$ is good.